Key Takeaways

 Machine learning can be divided into two main categories:

 Both of these categories are used for different purposes.
 Supervised machine learning is used when you want to predict or explain the data you possess.
-The unsupervised machine learning methods find hidden patterns or intestine structures in data.
-In addition, these techniques can be used for, i.a. customers’ segmentation or product structurization.
+The unsupervised machine learning methods find hidden patterns or intrinsic structures in data.
+In addition, these techniques can be used for, e.g., customer segmentation or product structurization.
 There’s also reinforcement learning.
 RL makes a case for itself when you have little or no historical data.
 The RL algorithms don’t need any information in advance, ergo they learn from data during the process.
 Reinforcement learning can be used in robotics for industrial automation.

 If you’d like to read more about machine learning techniques and methods, that’s the article for you!